 Anyone with compensation income whose Modified Adjusted Gross Income (AGI) does not exceed the limits described below is eligible to contribute to a Roth IRA.
 (For convenience, all future references to compensation are deemed to mean "earned income" in the case of a self-employed individual.)
 Employers may also contribute to Roth IRAs established for the benefit of their employees.
 You may also establish a Roth IRA to receive rollover contributions or transfers from another Roth IRA or, in some cases, from a Traditional IRA.
-A Qualified Rollover Contribution can be made to a Roth IRA and is a distribution from an IRA that meets the requirements of section 408(d)(3), a rollover from a designated Roth account described in section 402A, or a rollover from an eligible retirement plan as described in section 402(c)(8)(B).
+A Qualified Rollover Contribution can be made to a Roth IRA and is a distribution from an IRA that meets the requirements of section 408(d)(3), a rollover from a eligible retirement plan as described in section 402(c)(8)(B).